johnsonjh/pcdos-crc/README.md

 #### 8-bit mode (default)

-When processing 8-bit characters on a system with an 8-bit native character size, the `--pad` option affects behavior in two ways:
+When processing 8‑bit characters on a system with an 8‑bit native character size, the `--pad` option affects behavior in two ways:

-1. **Synthesizing data**: If the specified `--limit` exceeds the file size, the program will synthesize zero-filled **full** 8-bit characters to reach the limit.
+1. **Synthesizing data**: If the specified `--limit` exceeds the file size, the program will synthesize zero-filled **full** 8‑bit characters to reach the limit.
 If the `--limit` is not a multiple of 8, any trailing bits that cannot form a complete octet are **discarded**.

-2. **Partial character processing**: If the `--limit` is reached **within** the file and falls mid-octet, the `--pad` option allows the program to process that final partial octet by zero-padding the remaining bits.
+2. **Partial character processing**: If the `--limit` is reached **within** the file and falls mid‑octet, the `--pad` option allows the program to process that final partial octet by zero‑padding the remaining bits.
    Without `--pad`, the program warns and truncates to the last full octet.

 #### Fallback mode

-When using a non-8-bit character size via `--bits` **or when running on a system with a non-8-bit native character size**, the program operates in a bit-by-bit "fallback" mode.
+When using a non‑8‑bit character size via `--bits` **or when running on a system with a non‑8‑bit native character size**, the program operates in a bit‑by‑bit "fallback" mode.

 In this mode: